DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/hosting.md

 weight: 10
 ---

-You add the Duende IdentityServer engine to any ASP.NET Core application by adding the relevant services to the DI system and adding the middleware to the processing pipeline.
+You add the Duende IdentityServer engine to any ASP.NET Core application by adding the relevant services to the dependency injection (DI) system and adding the middleware to the processing pipeline.

 {{% notice note %}}
 While technically you could share the ASP.NET Core host between Duende IdentityServer, clients or APIs.
 We recommend putting your IdentityServer into a separate application.